 Russia is touting a rare military victory, but Ukraine disputes that claim

-KYIV — After months of fighting, Russia's ministry of defense claims it has captured the eastern Ukrainian town of Soledar — a claim that Ukrainian military officials deny.
+KYIV — After months of fighting, Russia's Defense Ministry says it has captured the eastern Ukrainian town of Soledar — a claim that Ukrainian military officials deny.

-If taken, the salt-mining town would be a rare military victory for Russia in its Ukraine war.
+If taken, the salt-mining town would be a rare recent military victory for Russia in the war in Ukraine, now in its 11 month.

+In a press briefing, Russian Defense Ministry spokesman Igor Konashenkov said Russian forces had "liberated" Soledar overnight — and insisted the victory carried "important significance" for Russia's push to capture the wider Donetsk region.

-A spokesperson for the Ukrainian military, Serhiy Cherevaty, says that Russia's statements "do not correspond to reality.
+A spokesperson for the Ukrainian military, Serhiy Cherevaty scoffed at that assessment —saying that Russia's statements "do not correspond to reality.
 Battles are going on in Soledar."

-Amid days of intense fighting, there were conflicting statements on who controlled Soledar.
-Yevgeny Prigozhin, the founder of the Russian mercenary force the Wagner Group, claimed his men had seized the town as early as Tuesday, while still acknowledging a "cauldron" of fighting persisted.
+Indeed, amid days of intense fighting, there have been conflicting statements on who controlled Soledar — even amongst the Russian side.

+Yevgeny Prigozhin, the founder of the Russian mercenary force the Wagner Group, claimed his fighters had singlehandedly seized the town as early as Tuesday.

+Yet, in its statement claiming victory, Russia's defense ministry notably made no mention of Wagner contributions — the latest sign of political infighting between Prigozhin and the ministry's top brass.

+"The capture of Soledar was possible thanks to the constant fire power against our opponent by the ground and air forces, as well as rocket and artillery groups of the Russian armed forces," said the Ministry spokesman Konashenkov.

 Russia's capture of Soledar "is and isn't significant," explains Karolina Hird, a Russia analyst at the Institute for the Study of War.
 "Russian forces, throughout the course of this war, have struggled to make operationally significant gains to such a degree that when they do start making these tactical, small-scale block-by-block advances, those stand out."